ThreadsStyling/apollo-tooling/packages/apollo/README.md

          - all generated types will be written
       - For all other types, this defines a file (absolute or relative to the current working directory) to which all generated types are written.

+  ENUMS
+      Tell codegen where to find existing TypeScript enums. e.g.

+         --enums '{"MyEnum": "types#MyE"}'

+      woulrd result in

+         export {MyE as MyEnum} from 'types';

+      instead of generating a "MyEnum" type from the GraphQL schema.
+This is useful because TypeScript treates identical enums as different types.

 OPTIONS
   -c, --config=config                        Path to your Apollo config file